Welcome Back! – Double the vaccine, double the fun…

 Registration will be available online this season as it was last year, there is a link on our website to the online portal.
 Payment of fees and bar tabs will continue to be online.
 For ease of use we encourage all Members to use the e-transfer option.

 Please feel free to contact me via phone or email if you have any questions or concerns for the upcoming season.
-Even with all the changes, we will still be on the ice and having fun.
-I never thought the old saying “I wouldn’t touch them with a 6-foot pole” would become standard policy, but here we are, so measure your brooms!

 I look forward to seeing you on the ice!